leopph/sorcery/README.md

 To get started, pull all the submodules and build them.
 Then compile LeopphEngine using the provided VS solution.
 You should now include **Leopph.hpp** from **LeopphEngine/include** in your project, link against **leopph.lib**, and copy **leopph.dll** (both found in **LeopphEngine/*<target_config>***) to your output directory, and everything should work!
 *Disclaimer: LeopphEngine uses Microsoft's WIP C++ 20 implementation.
 It is recommended that you use the latest Visual Studio release and set your project language version to C++ 20 to make sure your compiler has the necessary features.*

+## Rings and Releases
+Development of LeopphEngine takes place on two branches.
+- The **master** branch always contains the latest code that is verified to compile and be stable, and can be used for game development purposes.
+Features may disappear from it, so it is in no way a "release" channel, but it is the most stable, slowest branch that never contains code that hasn't passed the dev branch.
+- The **dev** branch is where all the new stuff goes.
+As soon as anything changes, it is reflected in this channel.
+Features are highly volatile here, code may be heavily buggy, incomplete, or even non-compiling.
+If you happen to check this branch out and spend some time exploring it, your comments and suggestions would be very welcome.
+- There may appear other branches outside of the standard 2 ring setup.
+These can safely be ignored by developers as more than likely I just set them up for organizing development of a feature according to my personal taste.

+Every now and then I release "PB" builds.
+What does PB stand for?
+It may be "Public Beta".
+It could be "Published Build".
+It just might be "Product Breakthrough".
+Who knows?
+The versioning is as follows:

+**LeopphEngine_PB** *[ENGINE_VERSION_NUMBER]* **_D** *[DEMO_VERSION_NUMBER]*, where
+- *ENGINE_VERSION_NUMBER* is the version number of the engine,
+- *DEMO_VERSION_NUMBER* is the version number of the provided demo application,
+- both version numbers are in the format **ProductGenNumber.MajorBuildNumber.MinorBuildNumber**.